 It was a generous offer.
-Not one I have often chosen to take when offered.
+He was being generous.
+Not an offer I would have taken often.

-I knew I should have.
-I know I’m better for it.
+Of course, I knew I should have and I know I’m better for it.

 How do I allow for co-educating with daddy?